Home » Crafts » Wine Bottle | Solar Lights

 As an Amazon Associate, I earn from qualifying purchases.

 It doesn’t get any easier than this wine bottle with solar lights.
-This is my contribution for out monthly Thrift Store Decor Project.
+This is my contribution for our monthly Thrift Store Decor Project.
 Surely you can find wine bottles at thrift stores, right?
 I have a funny story about this wine bottle . . .

-blue wine bottle
+blue wine bottle with cork and label

 wine bottle label